3 UNLV faculty members were killed in the Las Vegas campus shooting

 It's unclear how many of the 30,000 students were on campus on Wednesday, but McMahill said a group of students had gathered outside the business school building at the time of the shooting, marking the end of the term with picnics and games.

 UNLV's 332-acre campus is less than 4 miles from the Mandalay Bay hotel on the Las Vegas Strip, where a 64-year-old gunman opened fire from a hotel window on Oct.
-1, 2017, targeting a crowd of thousands attending the open-air country music concert below.
+1, 2017, targeting a crowd of thousands attending the open-air Route 91 Harvest country music concert below.

-In a Facebook post on Wednesday, Mandalay Bay's parent company MGM thanked first responders who "once again" acted with courage and speed.
+In a Facebook post on Wednesday, Mandalay Bay's parent company, MGM Resorts, thanked first responders who "once again" acted with courage and speed.

 That hashtag, which trended in the days following 2017's shooting, once again was among the most shared phrases on X, formerly known as Twitter, on Wednesday.